 The restoration and renovation of the three properties on the west side of Glover Road, including the Simpson Bros store originally built in 1928, won a Heritage Conservation Award from the Langley Heritage Society in 2012.

 I want to continue to build buildings and great destinations in Fort Langley that will endure, that will matter, and that will make a real difference to our community's economic and cultural future.

-Now that Coulter Berry is complete, I hope that I will be allowed to move forward with three proposals: Glover Mary Church, a boutique hotel the community has always wanted and deserves, a Cool Small Building to complement Fort Langley's historic-looking streetscape, and Glover Road West, a great mix of heritage preservation, playground, and multiple new destinations.
-The existing buildings on these sites badly need to be replaced, and I believe the quality of these proposals speaks for itself.
+Now that Coulter Berry is complete, I hope we will be allowed to move forward with three proposals: Glover Mary Church, a boutique hotel the community has always wanted and deserves; a Cool Small Building to highlight Fort Langley's historic-looking streetscape; and Glover Road West, a great mix of heritage preservation, playground, and multiple gathering spaces and retail storefronts.
+The existing buildings on these sites are badly in need of replacement, and I believe in the community-building aspects of these developments.

-Regardless of the extra cost, I believe in pursuing the absolute best in sustainable building practices to conserve energy, such as geothermal, solar panels, and commitments to long-term investments in quality construction.
-This is why Coulter Berry will be the most energy efficient and sustainable mixed-use building within all of Langley.
-And just as important, Coulter Berry will be beautiful and befitting of Fort Langley, with extensive masonry, individualized façades, and a superb walkable design.
-Because Fort Langley is worth it.
+I believe in pursuing the absolute best in sustainable building practices to conserve energy, regardless of the extra costs associated with leading-edge technologies such as geothermal, solar panels, and environmentally sustainable construction.
+This is why the LEED Gold certified Coulter Berry is the most energy efficient and sustainable mixed-use building within all of Langley.
+And, just as important, Coulter Berry’s extensive masonry, individualized façades, and a superb walkable design were conceived specifically for Fort Langley’s village.

 Feel free to contact me anytime, for any reason.
 All feedback is welcome.